blockbasenetwork/node/README.md

   }
 }
 ```
-## Downloading the code and running the node
-To download the code and run the node follow the following steps:
-1. Create a folder where the code will be downloaded to

-2. Open a terminal on that folder and run `git clone https://github.com/blockbasenetwork/node.git`

-3. Navigate to the folder node/BlockBase.Node

-4. Run the code with the command `dotnet run --urls=localhost:5000` (this is just an example url, change it accordingly to your needs)

-5. Open a browser and navigate to the link you set as parameter for urls.
-A swagger UI interface should appear.

 ## Checking if everything is correctly configured
-With the node running, the first thing you should check is if everything is correctly configured.
+The first thing you should check is if everything is correctly configured.
 Follow these steps to check if the node is correctly configured:
+1. Navigate to the folder node/BlockBase.Node

+2. Run the code with the command `dotnet run --urls=localhost:5000` (this is just an example url, change it accordingly to your needs)

+3. Open a browser and navigate to the link you set as parameter for urls.
+A swagger UI interface should appear.

-1. On the upper right side of the swagger page choose the "Service Requester" API from the list of available APIs.
+4. On the upper right side of the swagger page choose the "Service Requester" API from the list of available APIs.

-2. Click on `/api/Requester/CheckRequesterConfig` then on `Try it out` and then on `Execute`.
+5. Click on `/api/Requester/CheckRequesterConfig` then on `Try it out` and then on `Execute`.

-3. Inspect the response.
+6. Inspect the response.
 It should have a code `200`.
 Inside the details of the response, check if `"succeeded":true`, `"accountDataFetched":true`, `"isMongoLive":true` and `"isPostgresLive":true`.
 All these values should be set to true.
 If not, there is a problem with you configuration.

 # Running a Node as a Service Requester
 Running a node as a SR allows you to store your data on the BlockBase Network.
 To do this, you have to follow the steps below.